 We will head to the former Monaco Building, the main residence of Pablo Escobar and his family.
 Today, it serves as a memorial site for the victims of Escobar's criminal activities.
 The duration of this activity includes arrival and departure transfers.

-In accordance with local authorities, entry to some areas may be restricted without prior notice, but it will always be possible to stop and walk through some areas of the former prison (now in ruins).
+According to local regulations, access to some areas may be restricted without prior notice, but it will always be possible to stop and walk through the areas of the old prison (now in ruins) that are open to the public.
 Some of these areas have been reconstructed to date.

 You'll enter the neighborhood where Pablo Escobar spent his teenage years, met his wife, and developed his criminal empire.
 You'll witness the environment where Escobar grew up and visit the site of the house where he spent his youth.